hofmannu/yamct/README.md

 ```

 ## Building and running the program
-This software is writtent for Linux and requires furthermore CUDA.
+This software is written for Linux and requires CUDA.
 Switch on the terminal, `cd` to your favorite installation directory and run the following command cascade:

 ```
 git clone git@github.com:hofmannu/yamct.git